Tipping points in the climate system: Definition

-Tipping elements
+Comparison of tipping points

-Scientists have identified many elements in the climate system which may have tipping points. in the early 2000s the IPCC began considering the possibility of tipping points.
-At that time the IPCC concluded they would only be likely in the event of global warming of 4 C-change or more above preindustrial times.
-As of 2021 tipping points are considered to have significant probability at today's warming level of just over 1 C-change, with high probability above 2 C-change of global warming, and it is possible that some tipping points are close to being crossed or have already been crossed, like those of the ice sheets in West Antarctic and Greenland, warm-water coral reefs, and the Amazon rainforest.
+Scientists have identified many elements in the climate system which may have tipping points.
+In the early 2000s the IPCC began considering the possibility of tipping points, originally referred to as large-scale discontinuities.
+At that time the IPCC concluded they would only be likely in the event of global warming of 4 C-change or more above preindustrial times, and another early assessment placed most tipping point thresholds at 3-5 C-change above 1980–1999 average warming.
+Since then estimates for global warming thresholds have generally fallen, with some thought to be possible in the Paris Agreement range (1.5-2 C-change) by 2016.
+As of 2021 tipping points are considered to have significant probability at today's warming level of just over 1 C-change, with high probability above 2 C-change of global warming.
+Some tipping points may be close to being crossed or have already been crossed, like those of the ice sheets in West Antarctic and Greenland, warm-water coral reefs, and the Amazon rainforest.

-As of September 2022, nine core tipping elements and seven regional impact tipping elements were identified.
-Out of those, one regional and three core climate elements are estimated to likely pass a tipping point if global warming reaches 1.5 C-change, namely the Greenland ice sheet collapse, the West Antarctic ice sheet collapse, tropical coral reef die off, and the boreal permafrost abrupt thaw.
-Two further tipping points are forecast as likely if warming continues to approach 2 C-change: Barents sea ice abrupt loss, and the Labrador sea subpolar gyre collapse.
+As of September 2022, nine global core tipping elements and seven regional impact tipping elements have been identified.
+Out of those, one regional and three global climate elements are estimated to likely pass a tipping point if global warming reaches 1.5 C-change, namely Greenland ice sheet collapse, West Antarctic ice sheet collapse, tropical coral reef die off, and boreal permafrost abrupt thaw.
+Two further tipping points are forecast as likely if warming continues to approach 2 C-change: Barents sea ice abrupt loss, and the Labrador Sea subpolar gyre collapse.